Careers360 Logo

 The Hydrochloric acid present in our stomach has 3 main roles.

-(ii) Provides acidic medium which is essential for the activation of the enzyme pepsin which is essential for digestion.
+(ii) Provides an acidic medium which is essential for the activation of the enzyme pepsin which is essential for digestion.

 (iii) The acid kills bacteria present in the stomach.